fionnmccarthy/pands-problem-sheet/README.md

 print(input_string[::-2])
 ```
 ### Solution:
-1. Initially the user is asked to input a sentence and the this is then called 'input_string'.
+1. Initially the user is asked to input a sentence and this is then called 'input_string'.
 2. The method of string slicing is used in order to create a substring from the exisitng string that has been inputted.
 3. The syntax for this method is input_string [ starting_position : end_position : step ].
 4. We will use the full string in this case so there is no need to specify a start and end position here.
 For the step we will use a negative in order to reverse the string and the number 2 would mean stepping every second letter.
 Therefore -2 being every second letter in reverse order.